 d) Catchment land

-Explanation: Derelict land is the land that has become damaged by industrial or other development and beyond use without any kind of treatment.
-The treatment that is given for derelict land are demolition and leveling.
+Explanation: Derelict land is the land that has become damaged by industrial or other development and beyond uses without any kind of treatment.
+The treatments that is given for derelict land are demolition and levelling.

 12. The thin layer of grainy substance covering the surface of the earth is called as_______________